 It’s futile to speculate now, but in theory, if everyone was motivated to keep pace with healthy diets, fitness, and personal prescription plans, then perhaps COVID-19 wouldn’t have ravaged the world to the same extent.
 There are tons of digital healthcare companies with the right idea, wrong strategy.
 Whether it’s apps like FitBit for exercise, Noom for dieting and weight loss, or Sidekick Health for lifestyle-related illnesses, all their function-focused bells and whistles are for naught when delivered without deliberation – that is, without human-focused design.

 And, not to be crass, but the financial cost of healthcare due to poor lifestyle choices – especially choices that fly in the face of doctors’ recommendations – is immense, to put it lightly.
-Whether it’s a crippling condition or deadly disease, the individual and society at large have much to gain.
+Whether it’s a crippling condition or a deadly disease, the individual and society at large have much to gain.

 It’s humorously hard to motivate people to make sound decisions.
 These efforts alone might make you wonder whether we’re even wired for self-preservation.
 Either way, COVID’s done quite a fine job of shaking and waking the world up to the importance of preventative health, as well as the myriad indispensable ways that digital healthcare can keep us on track.